5 Food Habits That Can Ruin Your Face

 There are several symptoms of lactose intolerance you should look for in your face.
 It could appear as swelling in your chin, small white spots, bags under your eyes, and even puffy eyelids.

 This is something that is rather common.
 Over the course of time, many people lose the ability to properly digest foods with lactose.

-Lactose intolerance especially shows up as pimples on your chin.
+Lactose intolerance may appear in the form of pimples on your chin.
 To solve this skin problem, you should remove all lactose from your diet for about 20 days.

-Doing this will let you know if it was because of dairy foods.
+Doing this will let you know if the signs appeared due to dairy foods.
 In addition, you’ll probably notice that your face looks much better…not to mention that fact that you’ll have better digestion!